velocity303/puppet-runit/README.md

 == Runit package

-Runit is not normally packaged by distributions so you will need to clone the git repository and build the RPM yourself - for example:
+Runit is not normally packaged by distributions so you will need to clone Ian Meyer's git repository and build the RPM yourself - for example:

     # yum install git rpm-build rpmdevtools gcc glibc-static make
     # git clone https://github.com/imeyer/runit-rpm.git